kevinhughes27/shopify-sinatra-app/README.md

 Developing
 ----------
-The embedded app sdk won't load non https content so you'll need to use a forwarding service like [ngrok](https://ngrok.com/) or [forwardhq](https://forwardhq.com/).
+The embedded app sdk won't load non https content so you'll need to use a real domain or a forwarding service like [ngrok](https://ngrok.com/).
 Set your application url in the [Shopify Partner area](https://app.shopify.com/services/partners/api_clients) to your forwarded url and set the redirect_uri to your forwarded url + `/auth/shopify/callback` which will allow you to install your app on a live shop while running it locally.

-To run the app locally we use `foreman` which comes with the [Heroku Toolbelt](https://devcenter.heroku.com/articles/quickstart).
-Foreman handles running our application and setting our credentials as environment variables.
-To run the application type:
+To run the app locally we use [overmind](https://github.com/DarthSim/overmind) a tool for running multiple process and setting our credentials as environment variables.
+To run the application run:

 ```
-PORT=4567 foreman run web
+overmind start
 ```

-Note - we use `foreman run ...` not `foreman start ...` because we only want to start the single process that is our app.
-This means if you add a debugger in your app it will trigger properly in the command line when the debugger is hit.
-If you don't have any debuggers feel free to use `foreman start -p 4567`.
+To connect to a single process to use a debugger/break point use `overmind connect <process>`

-To debug your app simply add `require 'byebug'` at the top and then type `byebug` where you would like to drop into an interactive session.
+To debug your app add `require 'byebug'` at the top and then add `byebug` to your code where you would like to drop into an interactive session.
 You may also want to try out [Pry](http://pryrepl.org/).

 If you are testing webhooks locally make sure they also go through the forwarded url and not `localhost`.